-Where F is fuel consumption (lit/ha), F2 is refueling rate (lit), and A is farm area harvested (m2).
+Where F is fuel consumption (lit/ha), F2 is refuelling rate (lit), and A is farm area harvested (m2).

 Figure 1.
 Measurement of fuel on the farm

-Field efficiency and adequate field capacity
+Field efficiency and effective field capacity

-Theoretical field capacity (Ct) is obtained based on the entire width of the machine without wasting time at a given advancing speed (Pirot 1999).
-The theoretical field capacity represents the surface covered by the machine without considering the wasted time and is calculated from Equation 2.
-The adequate field capacity represents the actual operating time of the machine, considering the wasted time, and is a function of the theoretical capacity and adequate efficiency obtained from Equation 3.
-Also, field efficiency is the ratio of actual field capacity to theoretical field capacity.
+Theoretical field capacity (Ct) is obtained based on the entire width of the machine without considering time wasted at a given advancing speed (Pirot 1999).
+The theoretical field capacity calculated through equation 2 represents the size of area covered by the machine without considering wasted times. .
+The effective field capacity obtained through equation 3 represents the actual operating time of machine with taking account wasted times, and accordingly it’s a function of the theoretical capacity and field efficiency.
+Besides, according to the equation 4, field efficiency is the ratio of actual field capacity to the theoretical field capacity.